BroadbandForum/cwmp-xml-tools/ReportGui/README.txt

 xml data files.

 The windows installer includes the frontend and the report.exe tool.
 For installation please execute the ReportGuiSetup and follow the instructions.
-The tool runs under Windows (XP, Vista, 7, 10) and with some effort under MACOS with Wine
+The tool runs under Windows (XP, Vista, 7, 8, 10)

 For questions and comments please contact klaus.wich@aim.com

 History
 --------
+09/07/2017 ReportGuiSetup 3.3, ReportGui 3.3, report.exe#420+ (report.pl#420+)
+    new version of report.exe (report.pl#420+) included in installer new ReportGui version 3.3
+    - Drag n Drop of XML Files into Selection file
+    - Generated files are now in central output directory (Setting - "Select output directory")

 06/14/2017 ReportGuiSetup 3.2, ReportGui 3.2, report.exe#420 (report.pl#420)
     new version of report.exe (report.pl#420) included in installer new ReportGui version 3.2